Exeter Exchange: The final half-century

 Polito died in 1814, and the menagerie was acquired by one of his former employees, Edward Cross.
 Cross renamed the collection the Royal Grand National Menagerie and employed a doorkeeper who was dressed as a Yeoman of the Guard.
-His bad-tempered elephant, Chunee, was shot there in March 1826 by soldiers from Somerset House.
+His elephant, Chunee, which had become violent, possibly due to musth, was shot there in March 1826 by soldiers from Somerset House.
 When the Exeter Exchange was demolished in 1829, as part of general improvements to the Strand, the animals were dispersed to the new London Zoo in Regent's Park and Cross's new enterprise at Surrey Zoological Gardens.

 Afterwards

 Exeter Hall was built on the site, opening in 1831 and surviving until 1907.
 The site is now occupied by the Strand Palace Hotel (opened 1909), almost opposite the Savoy Hotel (1889).